captainalan/pelican-test/content/qwerty-theory.md

 ---------------------------------

-Advocates of alternative ways of doing things (e.g. typing in Dvorak versus QWERTY) often clame some "scientific" basis for why their way of doing things is superior.
+Advocates of alternative ways of doing things (e.g. typing in Dvorak versus QWERTY) often claim some "scientific" basis for why their way of doing things is superior.
 Oftentimes, further inspection reveals nonsense.